Exploiting Dealer Tells in Blackjack

 Dealer Tells in Live Online Blackjack

-It is quite obvious that such tell-tale cues are possible only in live games where human dealers are involved.
-Virtual blackjack games lack the human element as the cards are dealt by a Random Number Generator.
+These telltale cues are possible only in live games that involve human dealers.
+Virtual blackjack games lack the human element because the cards are dealt by a random number generator.

-On the bright side, most quality casinos on the web have introduced live games to their portfolios that are hosted by human dealers in real-time.
-The action is streamed in excellent quality straight to your computer or smartphone screen while you use the gaming interface to post bets and make playing decisions.
+On the bright side, most quality online casinos have added live games hosted by human dealers in real time.
+The action is streamed in high quality straight to your computer or smartphone, and you use the gaming interface to place bets and make decisions.

-It may be possible for you to notice some dealer tells in such conditions.
-With that said, you should also keep in mind the live dealers have been expertly trained and therefore, are less prone to giving off such cues.
+You may notice some dealer tells under these conditions.
+However, keep in mind that live dealers have been expertly trained and are therefore less prone to giving off such cues.

-Of course, you will also have to scout the online casinos for blackjack tables where the live dealers peek under the hole cards on occasion to establish whether or not they have blackjacks.
-To efficiently exploit tells, you have to make sure the peek rule is in place at the live tables you are interested in.
-Look for games where the live dealer peeks for blackjack both under 10s and aces.
+Of course, you must also look for online blackjack tables where the live dealers peek under the hole cards to check for blackjack.
+To exploit tells effectively, ensure the peek rule is in place at the tables you select.
+Look for games where the dealer peeks for blackjack under both 10s and aces.